Ernstsen/PearsonEbookDownloader/README.md

 ## Part 2 : Python
 *Pre-requisite:* Python 3.x with the package PyPDF2 installed (``pip install pypdf2``)

+Place all 4 files from the js step in the root folder of the project.

 Run the python script ``python downloader.py``, which should then read the files, and compile a .pdf